mattermost/docs/source/developer/interactive-messages.rst

 Yes, they are supported in Mattermost 5.10 and later.

 With plugins, you can update the ephemeral message itself with message buttons or menus with the `UpdateEphemeralMessage plugin API <https://developers.mattermost.com/extend/plugins/server/reference/#API.UpdateEphemeralPost>`_.
+This is currently not supported with other integration types.

 Message buttons and menus do not trigger an action and return a 400 error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^